JustinLex/nixos-gaming/README.md

 * AMD's open-source driver does not support HDMI 2.1 for legal reasons, restricting my LG OLED to 4:2:0 Limited color
 * Linux does not support HDR
+* No GUI for disabling audio devices in Wireplumber as far as I know

 ### Issues specific to Wayland